• Skip to primary navigation

 Why you will love this recipe:

 • These turtle bars taste amazing!
-They have the perfect combination of a cookie bottom, soft caramel middle, cashew pecan crunch, all drizzled in chocolate.
+They combine a cookie layer, a caramel layer, a pecan crunch layer and are then drizzled in chocolate.

-• These dessert bars are perfect to serve any time but would be a great option for Easter, Mother's Day, Father's Day, bridal showers or baby showers.
+• These dessert bars are perfect to enjoy any time but are also a great option to serve for Easter, Mother's Day, Father's Day, bridal showers or baby showers.

 • Nuts: cashews and pecans are used for the crunchy nut layer of these bars.
 You can swap these nuts for any others that you prefer.